Viken-zip/Ollama-assistance/README.md

 # Ollama assistance
 Ollama Assistance is a desktop GUI project for easy-to-use local LLMs using Ollama because it is easy to implement in projects.

+Note: this only works on Windows for now, sorry Linux and Mac users.
 M is for activating STT. works without using STT to, i recomend 8GB VRAM GPU for this to work.

 - this project is in a working state ATM but you need to install Ollama and python 3.11 peferd and add path to the DLL and DLLs in settings -> config